sharavara89/crypto/README.md

 - Gulp

 The web-page itself is adapted for phones, tablets and desktop.
+Added favicon, "meta tags" and some simple animations (Animate.css + Wow.js).

-Pixel Perfect approach was applied as much as possible.
+Pixel Perfect approach was applied as much as possible (inaccuracies in the layout).
+Used google chrome plugin - Perfect Pixel.

+Video in modal window was taken from youtube.
+Implemented with a script that replaces the src link in the iframe tag.
+Autoplay turned on.